RIMEL-UCA/RIMEL-UCA.github.io/chapters/2024/Etude de comparaison des commits structurés/content.md

 </sub>

-* Hypothèses : Influence des commits structurés sur la maintenance et la compréhension des projets.
+* Hypothesis : Influence of structured commits on the maintenance and understanding of projects.
     * Hypothesis 1 : Projects would use the already community-driven norm of conventional commits
     * Hypothesis 2 : Top project contributors usually stick to the commits
     * Hypothesis 3 :  The bigger a project is, the more there is the need for commit conventions within that project.
     * Hypothesis 4 : Companies would use the same commit structure among their top projects to facilitate integration between group members
-* Expériences : Analyse quantitative et qualitative des pratiques de commits dans divers projets.
+* Experiments: Quantitative and qualitative analysis of commit practices in various projects.
     * Finding the large projects was relatively easy, finding projects with specific commit structures was tricky.
 Especially for Gitmojis, we struggled to find any project that used only gitmojis.
     * Struggled with meta projects, as mentioned previously, Meta’s conventions are not public and unclear.
 Which led us to avoid them at first, but then thought to revisit them.
 For this, we’ve had to study their commits by hand and get the structure from our own interpretations (for this, it is sure that the accuracy is much lower)
     * Initially for hypothesis 4, we planned on testing all the projects of a single company with a single commit structure and see if they use the same conventions for all projects.
 However, it didn’t make sense to do this for apache, as they have explicitly stated their structure for each project.
 Instead we decided to test how much they use those conventions.